conduitio-labs/conduit-connector-dropbox/README.md

 * `opencdc.file.chunk.index`: Index of the current chunk (1-based index, required only for chunked files).
 * `opencdc.file.chunk.count`: Total number of chunks (required only for chunked files).
 * `opencdc.file.hash`: A hash to uniquely identify the file.

+### Creating a token

+The steps for creating a token for a destination connector are the same as the ones for the source.
 <!-- /readmegen:description -->

 ## Source Configuration Parameters